 Welcome to my guide.
 See below for an overview of what I do at UW.
 Send me an email if you think I can help you with your research or related projects:

-- As Curator I preserve and make audible the Ethnomusicology Archives.
+- I'm curator and sole staff member at UW Libraries' Ethnomusicology Archives.
 The Archives, which has been collecting unique ethnographic music recordings since the early 1960s, is one of the largest academic archives of its kind.
-Its holdings over 50,000 items include films and field recordings documenting international, national, and regional music traditions.
+Its holdings of over 50,000 recordings and films document international, national, and regional music traditions.
 Much of my work revolves around preservation and digital repatriation, especially of the Libraries' North American Indigenous collections.
 The Archives is also home to the Seattle Sounds Archives Project (SSAP), a sub-archive of local music that includes the Kearney Barton, Crocodile Cafe, and 206 Hip Hop collections.

 UW Subject Librarians